Very basic guidelines for photography

 * - PASM modes mean you control nothing (P), Aperture/Shutter speed, or everything (M), while EV controls all else.

-2. Learn the basics of composition, but if you're lazy just read about the rule of thirds, subject looking direction, converging lines, and don't crop at joints if there's no good and obvious reason.
+2. Learn the basics of lighting and composition, but if you're lazy just read about three point lighting, the rule of thirds, subject looking direction, converging lines, and don't crop at joints if there's no good and obvious reason.

 3. Photographing black and/or white fabric, snow etc. tips: